MedicOneSystems/livewire-datatables/README.md

 php artisan vendor:publish
 ```
 This will enable you to modify the blade views and apply your own styling.
 The config file contains the default time and date formats used throughout
+> - This can be useful if you're using Purge CSS on your project, to make sure all the livewire-datatables classes get included

 ## Basic Usage